rust-lang/rust/.github/ISSUE_TEMPLATE/library_tracking_issue.md

 stabilization.
 Once enough members agree and there are no concerns, the final comment period begins: this issue will be marked as such and will be listed in the next This Week in Rust newsletter.
-If no blocking concerns are raised in that period of 10 days, a stabilzation PR can be opened by anyone.
+If no blocking concerns are raised in that period of 10 days, a stabilization PR can be opened by anyone.
 -->

 ### Unresolved Questions